rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/rackspace/index.md

 7. (Optional) Add **[labels]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/#labels)** to hosts to help organize your hosts and to [schedule services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/#scheduling-services).
 8. When complete, click **Create**.

-Once you click on create, Rancher will create the Rackspace server and launch the _rancher-agent_ container in the droplet.
+Once you click on create, Rancher will create the Rackspace server and launch the _rancher-agent_ container in the server.
 In a couple of minutes, the host will be active and available for [services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/).